 Upper level coursework

-This degree is designed for students pursuing a life sciences degree curriculum that is highly focused on cellular and molecular mechanisms.
+This degree is designed for students pursuing a life sciences curriculum that is highly focused on cellular and molecular mechanisms.
 Advanced courses will provide an emphasis on how alterations in cellular processes may lead to disease states.
-The B.S. in Molecular Life Sciences (MLS) is designed for students planning on continuing their education beyond a B.S. degree, in the pursuit of an advanced M.S. or Ph.D. degree in the life sciences or professional degrees in medicine, veterinary sciences, or dentistry.
-Students with a B.S. in MLS are also highly employable in biotechnology or pharmaceutical industries.
+The B.S. in Molecular Life Sciences is designed for students planning on continuing their education beyond a B.S. degree, in the pursuit of an advanced M.S. or Ph.D. degree in the life sciences or professional degrees in medicine, veterinary sciences, or dentistry.
+Students with a B.S. in Molecular Life Sciences are also highly employable in biotechnology or pharmaceutical industries.

-All MLS majors will complete the following two courses:
+All Molecular Life Sciences students will complete the following two courses:

 - MLS-M 420 Genome Duplication and Maintenance: This course provides molecular details of DNA chromosomes with an emphasis on DNA replication machinery, mechanisms used to control the timing of DNA replication, and molecular mechanisms used by cells for DNA repair.